cqlyj/graph-nft-marketplace/README.md

-This is for graph indexer.
+This is for graph indexer and might work?